 The equipment was delivered to Kinder Morgan in December 2014 and installed in March 2015.
-In April 2015, the AOT pressure vessel experienced an electrical short and was subsequently replaced by another AOT pressure vessel.
-Subsequently, it was determined that the unit needed further modification to optimize the system configuration for crude condensate operations.
-A replacement unit has been modified at our manufacturer's facility and is scheduled for delivery to Kinder Morgan during the third quarter of 2015.
-The initial term of the lease will commence upon installation and acceptance of the replacement unit.
+In April 2015, the AOT pressure vessel experienced an electrical short and was replaced by another AOT pressure vessel.
+Subsequently, it was determined that the AOT needed further modification and as a result, a modified AOT unit was installed in July 2015.
+Subsequently, the Company and Kinder Morgan agreed to hold off acceptance of the AOT unit subject to further laboratory testing and system modifications which are scheduled to be completed during the first quarter of FY 2016.